mokezonline/pokeResume/README.md

 ## A gamified version of my resume in the set Poke-universe!

-### Click on the pokeballs to learn more about about me, my skills, and qualifications.
+### This project was developed using React and Node.js, bundled with webpack, and deployed via AWS.
+Click on the pokeballs to learn more about about me, my skills, and qualifications.

 ## Currently Deployed Here: